 Jennie takes an active role in the community as well, currently serving on the Arts & Culture Committee and the Dance Committee at the Marcus Jewish Community Center of Atlanta.
 Jennie actively volunteers at her children’s school in several different roles.
 Jennie is a two-time past chairwoman of the Family Reading Festival of the MJCCA, and past chair of the Arts & Culture Committee there as well..
 She has also participated in the Outside Review Committee for the Atlanta Ryan White funds.
 This role allowed Jennie to combine her professional experience with a personal passion.

 Jennie earned her Bachelors degree in Human Studies at Eckerd College, and then went on to complete a Masters Degree in Social Work at Georgia State University.
 She and her husband live in Sandy Springs with their 3 children.

 Whitney Brown assists with research and coordination of schedules for The Eplan Group.
-She has worked in the non-profit sector for the past 12 years, with a background in marketing/communications and development.
+She has worked in the non-profit sector for the past 14 years, with a background in marketing, communications and development.
 Prior to joining The Eplan Group team, she worked at Atlanta’s Huntley & Associates, Theatrical Outfit, and Agnes Scott College.
 She currently splits her time between The Eplan Group and Georgia Interfaith Power & Light (GIPL) where she serves as the Communications Director.
 Whitney has a passion for the arts and hiking.

 Whitney holds a Master of Divinity (M.Div.) from Emory University’s Candler School of Theology, and she received her B.A. in Psychology and Music from Agnes Scott College.
-She is an Atlanta native and currently resides in Decatur, GA.
+She is an Atlanta native and currently resides in the Candler Park area.